 - Neither the full contents of any track for the magnetic strip nor the three-digit card validation code may be stored in a database, log file, or point of sale product.

-Compliance with the PCI-DSS requirements shall be enforced by the Information Security Officer (ISO).
-The ISO is responsible for risk assessments, vendor review and periodic scanning for sensitive information.
-Additionally, the ISO is the authorizing entity for the quarterly university compliance statements required by PCI-DSS.
+Compliance with the PCI-DSS requirements shall be enforced by the Director of Infrastructure, Operations, and Cybersecurity (Director of IOC).
+The Director of IOC is responsible for risk assessments, vendor review and periodic scanning for sensitive information.
+Additionally, the Director of IOC is the authorizing entity for the quarterly university compliance statements required by PCI-DSS.

 All employees should be familiar with this policy.
 Anyone may report cases of suspected fraud or abuse.
 All employees are required to report any actual incidence of theft or fraud.
-If you believe that an incident has occurred, please notify the Information Security Officer or the campus Security office immediately.
-Any questions regarding this policy may be addressed to the Information Security Officer.
+If you believe that an incident has occurred, please notify the Director of Infrastructure, Operations, and Cybersecurity or the campus Security office immediately.
+Any questions regarding this policy may be addressed to the Director of Infrastructure, Operations, and Cybersecurity.